Close

 2. Categories of Personal Data Processed: Atlassian Account Data, Atlassian Usage Data, and Customer Personal Data.

-3. Sensitive data transferred: Atlassian Account Data and Customer Usage Data do not contain data (i) revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, (ii) genetic data, biometric data Processed for the purposes of uniquely identifying a natural person, data concerning health, or data concerning a natural person's sex life or sexual orientation, or (iii) relating to criminal convictions and offences (altogether “Sensitive Data”).
+3. Sensitive data transferred: Atlassian Account Data and Atlassian Usage Data do not contain data (i) revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, (ii) genetic data, biometric data Processed for the purposes of uniquely identifying a natural person, data concerning health, or data concerning a natural person's sex life or sexual orientation, or (iii) relating to criminal convictions and offences (altogether “Sensitive Data”).
 Subject to Section 6.3 of the Agreement (Sensitive Health Information and HIPAA), Customer or its Users may upload content to the Cloud Products which may include Sensitive Data, the extent of which is determined and controlled solely by Customer.

 4. The frequency of the transfer: Continuous.